Glenn Richardson

 Research

-Glenn’s research focuses on the development of new technology and techniques for liquid xenon time projection chambers (LXe TPCs).
-In particular, Glenn has worked on designing and prototyping the charge readout system for the proposed nEXO neutrinoless double beta decay detector.
-He has also developed new techniques for studying solar neutrinos and dark matter with LXe TPCs via charged-current interactions which make use of the isomeric states of 136Cs to tag the interaction.
-As part of this work, Glenn is making improved measurements of the nuclear structure of 136Cs using the GRIFFIN array at TRIUMF.
+Glenn’s research focused on the development of new technology and techniques for liquid xenon time projection chambers (LXe TPCs).
+In particular, Glenn worked on designing and prototyping the charge readout system for the proposed nEXO neutrinoless double beta decay detector.
+He also developed new techniques for studying solar neutrinos and dark matter with LXe TPCs via charged-current interactions which make use of the isomeric states of 136Cs to tag the interaction.
+As part of this work, Glenn made improved measurements of the nuclear structure of 136Cs using the GRIFFIN array at TRIUMF.

 Education: